Consuelo Ynares-Santiago: Bribery allegations

-A still unresolved controversy over alleged bribery of Ynares-Santiago began in September 2007 when Amado “Jake” Macasaet wrote a story in his column for Malaya newspaper.
-He wrote that P10 million was delivered to a female supreme court justice and mistakenly opened by one of her staff members named Cecilia.
-There were five female supreme court justices at the time, but the circumstances (notably that she was the only one with a staff member named Cecilia—Daisy Cecilia Muñoz Delis) quickly made it clear that Ynares-Santiago was the target of Macasaet's column.
+A still unresolved controversy over alleged bribery of Ynares-Santiago began in September 2007 when Amado "Jake" Macasaet wrote a story in his column for Malaya newspaper.
+He wrote that P10 million was delivered to a female Supreme Court justice and mistakenly opened by one of her staff members named Cecilia.
+There were five female Supreme Court justices at the time, but the circumstances (notably that she was the only one with a staff member named Cecilia—Daisy Cecilia Muñoz Delis) quickly made it clear that Ynares-Santiago was the target of Macasaet's column.

 Macasaet alleged that the bribes were related to decisions on two cases before the judiciary, and that Cecilia was fired for having mistakenly opened them.
 Ynares-Santiago denied all the charges, and was supported in that denial by Delis.
 Delis said she never opened a box containing money intended for Ynares-Santiago, and that she had simply retired from her position.
-Others, including Senator Miriam Defensor Santiago (no relation) have suggested that the charges are unfounded and intended to smear Ynares-Santiago and the entire judiciary in the interest of influencing other cases.
-Many others in and out of the judiciary have come to Ynares-Santiago's defense, calling her a “model of probity and integrity.
+Others, including Senator Miriam Defensor Santiago (no relation) suggested that the charges are unfounded and intended to smear Ynares-Santiago and the entire judiciary in the interest of influencing other cases.
+Many others in and out of the judiciary defended Ynares-Santiago, calling her a "model of probity and integrity".

 An investigation into the allegations was started in late 2007.
-But its efforts were complicated when two of the three members of the investigation (both retired justices) left the investigation in Nov 2007, citing personal issues.
+But its efforts were complicated when two of the three members of the investigation (both retired justices) left the investigation in November 2007, citing personal issues.
 Macasaet was asked to reveal his sources by the investigation, and in August 2008 was convicted of contempt of court for refusing.
-He cited free speech and the right not to reveal a journalist’s source.
+He cited free speech and the right not to reveal a journalist's source.